 He was the composer of the original Ramayana into Sanskrit.
-He lived in Varanasi till death.
-The name of Tulsi ghat is after him.
-He was great poet in Hindi, Indian, world literature and founded the temple Sankat mochan.
+He lived in Varanasi till his death.
+The name of Tulsi ghat has been kept after him.
+He was the greatest poet of Hindi literature and founded the temple Sankat mochan.

-Goswami Tulsidas was a great Hindu poet saint, reformer as well as philosopher and composed various popular books.
-He is renowned for his dedication to the Lord Rama and being the author of great epic, the Ramcharitmanas.
+Goswami Tulsidas was a great Hindu poet as well as saint, reformer, and philosopher who composed various popular books.
+He is also remembered for his devotion to Lord Rama and being the author of the great epic, the Ramcharitmanas.
 He was always admired as a reincarnation of the Valmiki (original composer of the Ramayana in Sanskrit and Hanuman Chalisa).
-Goswami Tulsidas lived his whole life as well as died in the city of Banaras and also took his last breath in this city.
+Goswami Tulsidas spent his entire life in the city of Banaras and also took his last breath in this city.

-Tulsidas was born at the 7th day in the month of Shraavana (July or August), in the bright half of the lunar.
-His birth place is identified at the Rajapur (also known as the Chitrakuta) at the banks of the Yamuna river in UP.
+Tulsidas was born on the 7th day in the month of Shraavana (July or August), in the bright half of the lunar.
+His birthplace is identified at the Rajapur (also known as the Chitrakuta) at the bank of the Yamuna river in UP.
 The name of his parents is Hulsi and Atmaram Dubey.
-According to the biographers, various opinions are there regarding the birth year of Tulsidas.
-Many of them say according to the Vikrami Samvat that he took birth in 1554 and other say it was 1532.
+The exact birth date of Tulsidas is not clear and different people have different opinions regarding his birth year.
+According to some scholars he was born in 1554 as per Vikrami Samvat and others say it was 1532.
 He lived his life around 126 years.

-According to the legend, Tulsidas took the 12 months to come out to the world, till then he stayed in the womb of his mother.
-He had all the 32 teeth from his birth and looks like a five year old boy.
-After his birth, he told Rama word instead of crying.
-That’s why he named as Rambola, he himself had stated in Vinayapatrika.
-At the fourth night after his birth his father had passed away because of the danger to life.
-Tulsidas had stated in his works Kavitavali and Vinayapatrika about his parents abandonment after his birth.
+According to a legend, Tulsidas took 12 months to come out in this world, till then he stayed in the womb of his mother.
+He had 32 teeth from his birth and looked like a five-year-old boy.
+After his birth, he started enchanting the name of Rama instead of crying.
+That’s why he was named Rambola, he himself stated in Vinayapatrika.
+At the fourth night after his birth, his father had passed away.
+Tulsidas had stated in his works Kavitavali and Vinayapatrika about how his parents’ abandonment him after his birth.

 He himself had given some of the facts and events of his life in his various works.
 Two ancient sources of his life are the Bhaktamal and Bhaktirasbodhini composed by the Nabhadas and Priyadas respectively.
 Nabhadas had written in his writing about Tulsidas and described him as an incarnation of the Valmiki.
 Priyadas composed his writing 100 years after the death of Tulsidas and described the seven miracles and spiritual experiences of the Tulsidas.
 Two other biographies of Tulsidas are Mula Gosain Charit and Gosain Charit composed by Veni Madhav Das in 1630 and Dasanidas (or Bhavanidas) around 1770 respectively.